Devilla/docs/dapp-developer-guide/ens-l2-offchain.md

 {
   resolver: '0xC1735677a60884ABbCF72295E88d47764BeDa282',
   address: '0x41563129cDbbD0c5D3e1c86cf9563926b243834d',
-  email: 'nick@ens.domains'
+  email: 'nick@pns.domains'
 }
 ```

-Please refer to [offchain resolver client example code](https://github.com/ensdomains/offchain-resolver/blob/main/packages/client/src/index.ts#L46) for more detail.
+Please refer to [offchain resolver client example code](https://github.com/pnsdomains/offchain-resolver/blob/main/packages/client/src/index.ts#L46) for more detail.

 ### Other supported libraries.

 - [web3.py](https://web3py.readthedocs.io/en/stable/) (Python)
 - [web3j](https://docs.web3j.io/) (Java)

-If you use other libraries or custom integration, please raise the GitHub issue to the project repo or at [ENS project management repo](https://github.com/ensdomains/pm/issues) if the equivalent repo does not exist so that ENS team can keep track of the progress.
+If you use other libraries or custom integration, please raise the GitHub issue to the project repo or at [PNS project management repo](https://github.com/pnsdomains/pm/issues) if the equivalent repo does not exist so that PNS team can keep track of the progress.

 ### Wallets integrated